 When it comes to choosing a mattress, before one even gets into the multitudes of particular choices, there is a distinction to be made: foam or spring.
 All mattresses fit broadly into these two categories, and there are pros and cons to each.
-Here is Sleepopolis’ comprehensive guide to foam vs spring mattresses.
+Here is Sleepopolis’ comprehensive guide to a foam vs spring mattress.

 What Is A Spring Mattress?

 A spring mattress is often seen as a more “traditional” mattress, or the predecessor of the foam mattress.
 They consist of lots of metal coils suspended in the other materials of the mattress.
 They can offer a lot of support, particularly for heavier people or those with back ailments.
 However, a good quality spring mattress can be comfortable for anybody.

 Innerspring mattresses are more traditional and some see them as old fashioned – however, they are still very popular.
 They offer a lot of bounce, good temperature control, and come in a wide variety of prices.